 Insider tip: The idea to layer necklaces could be used if you are worried about how the pants look and want to draw attention up to the top half of your outfit.

 Another way to style a top would be to tie it up so it’s not as long.
-This idea creates a different proportion than if you had left the shirt hang down.
+This idea creates a different proportion than if you had left the shirt hanging down.

-In fact, I went a step further and tied one of my Gibby’s scarves around the knot.
-I still have a discount for 25% off Gibby’s scarves if you go through my link.
+In fact, I went a step further and tied one of my scarves around the knot.

 Insider tip: I talk about 3 different ways to tie up long tees in a YouTube video.